rbec/CodecList/README.md

 | *5*      | 998   |
 | *6*      | 1001  |

-Since the numbers only change by a small amount each time we could store just the first element (1000) as a 4 byte integer (`int` or `Int32` in C#) and encode each remaining number as an offset from this first element in a single signed byte (`sbyte` in C#).
+Since the numbers only change by a small amount each time we could store just the first element (1000) as a 4 byte integer (`int` in C#) and encode each remaining number as an offset from this first element in a single signed byte (`sbyte` in C#).

 | Index  | Value | Offset |
 | ------:|------:|-------:|